exogen/postinstall-build/README.md

 This helper fixes that.
 Just tell it where a build artifact is and what your build step is, and it’ll do the rest.
-Used as intended, `postinstall-build` should be a production `dependency`.
+Used as intended, `postinstall-build` should be a production dependency.

 ## Example